kuzzleio/kuzzle/doc/2/guides/getting-started/1-run-kuzzle/index.md

   .catch(console.error)
 ```

-First we need to install Kuzzle dependencies directly with Docker: `npm run install:docker`.

-Then, we can run our first application with `npm run dev:docker`
+We can now run our first application with `npm run dev:docker`

 ::: info
 Under the hood, the command `npm run dev:docker` uses [nodemon](https://nodemon.io/) and [ts-node](https://www.npmjs.com/package/ts-node) inside the Docker container to run the application.